Our Team

 Aakash Krishnan Math and Language Arts Teaching Assistant

-Aakash is currently studying at San Jose State University, pursuing a degree in computer science.
-He plans to double major in linguistics as well.
-At a young age, he started learning through AoPS Online and was fascinated by mathematics and computer science (specifically cybersecurity related fields), and aims to incorporate these fields into his studies at SJSU through the college's minor and certificate programs.
-Aakash worked at West Valley as a tutor for science and mathematics and volunteered through the Evergreen Valley College Citizen Science Initiatives program to tutor under-served K-12 students in mathematics and physics.
-Aakash plans to continue volunteering to make a difference in the community while in college through the College Corps program.
-While not in the classroom, Aakash enjoys spending time with his dog (an English cream golden retriever) and reading about politics & the government (particularly through the Library of Congress or other government sources).
+Aakash is currently studying computer science at San Jose State University.
+At a young age, he started learning through AoPS Online and was fascinated by mathematics and computer science.
+Aakash worked at West Valley as a tutor for science and mathematics and volunteered through the Evergreen Valley College Citizen Science Initiatives program to tutor underserved K-12 students in mathematics and physics.
+He enjoys watching students develop their skills and become more confident as they learn.

 Tejas Mani Math Teaching Assistant